-Hoodiadrene is a nonprescription diet pill that claims to be the solution that dieters are seeking to help them to eliminate their weight loss struggles.
-It is yet another supplement product that has jumped on the unproven hoodia bandwagon.
+Hoodiadrene is a nonprescription diet pill that is marketed for weight management and claims to provide metabolism support for both men and women.
+It is also advertised as having a “complete scientific formula.”
+Created by Newton-Everette Neutraceuticals, LLC, it is yet another supplement product that has jumped on the unproven hoodia bandwagon.

-Although the main ingredient has yet to be shown in clinical study on humans to be safe and effective when it is taken in a pill, perhaps this product stands out from the others that have failed to live up to their promises.
-To understand whether or not this may be the case, it is important to have a closer look at the complete formula, as well as the experience of using this product, as a whole.
+To understand whether or not this may be the case, however, it is important to have a closer look at the complete formula as well as the experience of using this product as a whole.